MilanBerka/Keboola-CSOB-XML-PARSER-/README.md

 # Keboola-CSOB-XML-PARSER-

-**Keboola-CSOB-XML-PARSER-** is highly customized script, that connects to Google Drive (using PyDrive with `settings.yaml` file provided externally through Keboola Configuration JSON)
+**Keboola-CSOB-XML-PARSER-** is highly customized script, that connects to Google Drive (using PyDrive with `settings.yaml` file provided externally through Keboola Configuration JSON) and parse XML files in desired folders, convert them to CSV and export them.
+The script is designed for XML of particular structure, thus for another applications modification must be made directly to the script.

 ## Keboola Config JSON
 Keboola Config JSON may looks like this: